When SURJ ROC was formed in October 2016, we had no idea how important it was

 a mental health or substance abuse crisis.
 Currently we serve on the FTP- led DL

-We were part of the successful statewide Invest in Our New York (IONY) coalition which
+For the last three years, we have been part of the statewide Invest in Our New York

-called in our members to contact legislators and the governor to enact a more
+(IONY) coalition which calls in our members to contact legislators and the governor to

-progressive state budget, raising billions more in revenue.
+enact a more progressive state budget, raising billions more in revenue for programs

 Our Education Committee initiated and co-led the Indigenous Peoples Day Committee

 in alliance with local indigenous people, resulting in the City of Rochester designating

 the 2nd Monday in Oct Indigenous People’s Day in 2022.
 With our indigenous advisor,